dlt-hub/dlt/docs/website/docs/general-usage/pipeline.md

 Arguments:

-- `data` (the first argument) may be a dlt source, resource, generator function, or any Iterator / Iterable (i.e., a list or the result of the `map` function).
+- `data` (the first argument) may be a dlt source, resource, generator function, or any Iterator or Iterable (i.e., a list or the result of the `map` function).
 - `write_disposition` controls how to write data to a table.
 Defaults to "append".
   - `append` will always add new data at the end of the table.